 Develop the Roadmap and Publish It

 The final sequence of the actionable items will turn into the enterprise architecture roadmap.
 For the last step, James Parnitzke emphasizes the necessity of reducing your plan into a high-level strategic summary rather than a tiresome list of activities and details, as most roadmaps do at first.

-Using the correct roadmap software enables the enterprise architecture team to chart these numerous actionable items and weigh which ones are best to steer towards the desired business endpoint confidently.
+Using the correct roadmap software enables the enterprise architecture team to chart these numerous actionable items and confidently weigh which ones are best to steer towards the desired business endpoint.